 What's the actual LASIK procedure like?

 You will enter the laser room and lie down on a reclining chair below a microscope that is part of the laser.
 Numbing drops will be instilled into your eye to make the procedure totally painless.
 An eyelid holder will be placed between your eyelids to prevent you from blinking.
 Your other eye not being operated on will be covered.
 You will be asked to stare at a light.
 You may feel slight pressure but no discomfort during the creation of the flap.
 As a perfectly normal part of this procedure, your vision will become dark or blackout for a few seconds.
 After the laser creates the flap, you will be able to see the fixation light again.

 When you look up into the laser, you will see a green or red light with a ring of lights around it.
 Your surgeon will ask you to look directly at this “fixation” light while the procedure is performed.
 The corneal flap will be lifted and folded back.
-By programming your pre-LASIK prescription into the computer, the software will direct the laser on how much corneal tissue needs to be reshaped.
-It could take as little as5 to as long as 40 seconds to properly reshape your eye.
-The flap is then repositioned into place and the surgeon that it adheres naturally and securely.
-At this point, then the other eye is prepped and goes through the same procedure.You will be given eyedrops with instructions and a pair of goggles to wear during sleep for about a week.
-The goggles are given so as to prevent you from accidentally rubbing your eyes while sleeping.
+By programming your pre-LASIK information into the computer, the software will direct the laser on how much corneal tissue needs to be reshaped.
+It could take as little as 5 to as long as 40 seconds to properly reshape your eye.
+The surgeon then uses his skill to reposition the flap and ensures that it is tightly secured without folds or wrinkles.
+At this point, then the other eye is prepped and goes through the same procedure.You will be given eyedrops with instructions and a pair of goggles to wear during sleep for about a week to protect against injuring the flap from eye rubbing.
 You will be instructed to see us the following day.